hibuno/radar/README.md

 - **Advanced Filtering:** Users can filter projects by language, experience level, and other criteria.
 - **"Rising Stars" Section:** A curated list of promising new projects.
 - **PWA Enabled:** The application is a Progressive Web App, allowing for a native-like experience and offline access.
+- **User Authentication:** Secure login and registration using Supabase Auth, with support for email/password and social providers like GitHub.
+Includes a user profile page.
+- **Bookmarking:** Logged-in users can bookmark their favorite repositories for easy access later from their profile.
 - **Responsive Design:** The UI is fully responsive and works on all screen sizes.

 ## 3. System Architecture